Shopify Review App - The Core Experience Bet

 3. Poorly timed paywall.
 The paywall surfaced late in the journey and failed to communicate plan value at the moment of decision.

-The implication was uncomfortable.
-The roadmap at the time was built around net-new features, but the product was losing merchants before any new feature would ever reach them.
-Diagnosing this clearly was the precondition for the harder decision that followed.
+This reframed the problem entirely.
+The existing roadmap was built around net-new features, but the product was losing merchants in the first three hours of use, long before any new feature would ever reach them.
+Every engineering week spent on downstream capability was a week the leaking top of the funnel kept leaking.

 Presenting the diagnosis was the easy part.
 Convincing the organization to change course was not.